Srijana-gits/1LLM2RuleThemAll/README.md

 Generate outputs inspired by Tolkien’s world

-Build intuition, not a state-of-the-art model
+Build intuition, not a state-of-the-art model.